ymichel/Geolocation-Plugin/readme.txt

 == Changelog ==

+= 1.9.1 =
+* fixing page display to also reflect 'public' flag accordingly: no logged in user --> only public locations; if logged in --> all locations
 = 1.9.0 =
 * eliminating the presence of the geo-div on non-geo pages
 * removing orphaned code elements